Protesters say Officer Peter Liang was subjected to "selective prosecution"

-A group calling itself the Coalition of Justice for Liang on Saturday staged rallies from Boston to Los Angeles, with supporters claiming the officer was subjected to "selective prosecution."
-The group said about 100,000 people took part in 30 cities.
+A group calling itself the Coalition of Justice for Liang staged rallies from Boston to Los Angeles, with supporters claiming the officer was subjected to “selective prosecution.”

 Protesters carried signs with messages such as “Justice not politics,” “One Tragedy, Two Victims,” and “Equal Justice, No scapegoating.”